navneet-97/spotify-clone/README.md

 # spotify-clone
-It's a simple webpage tp play songs.
+It's a simple webpage to play songs.